CSCfi/csc-user-guide/docs/cloud/rahti/storage/index.md

 The solution more similar to Docker volumes is a [Persistent volume](/cloud/rahti/storage/persistent/).
 This is a volume located in an external storage, that is mounted directly into the filesystem of the container, like an additional hard disk would.
 This is the best solution for a seamless storage solution.
 You can also un-mount it from the Pods it is attached and attach it to another set of Pods.
 Moreover, persistent volumes represent a reliable storage option as the data in them is replicated.

-You can find additional information on the Persistent volume](/cloud/rahti/storage/persistent/) page.
+You can find additional information on the [Persistent volume](/cloud/rahti/storage/persistent/) page.

 ## Ephemeral storage